 Upon the NFWA coming into force in November 2002, the owners of nuclear fuel waste were required to establish trust funds and to make annual payments into those trust funds to finance the long-term management of nuclear fuel waste.
 Accordingly, Ontario Power Generation Inc. ("OPG"), established The Ontario NFWA Trust (the "Trust"), and made an initial deposit of \$500 million into this trust fund on November 25, 2002.
 Under the NFWA, OPG is required to deposit an additional \$100 million into the Trust each year, no later than the anniversary of the NFWA being proclaimed into force, until such time as an approach for long-term used fuel management is approved by the Federal Government.
-To comply with this requirement, OPG contributed \$100 million to the Trust in each of 2003 and 2004 and \$150 million in 2005 (\$50 million funded on December 31, 2005 as part of OPG's \$100 million funding requirement for the November 2005 to 2006 period).
-Future contributions to the Trust beyond 2005 will be dependent on the direction chosen by the Federal Government based on the recommendations submitted by the NWMO in November 2005.
-Until such time OPG will continue to contribute \$100 million to the Trust during each November to November period.
+To comply with this requirement, OPG contributed \$100 million to the Trust in each of 2003 and 2004, \$150 million in 2005 (\$50 million funded on December 31, 2005 as part of OPG's \$100 million funding requirement for the November 2005 to 2006 period) and \$50 million in 2006 as the December 31, 2005 contributions to the Trust beyond 2006 will be dependent on the direction chosen by the Federal Government based on the recommendations submitted by the NWMO in November 2005.
+Until such time OPG will continue to contribute \$100 million to the Trust during each November 2005.